Romans Series Overview - Intro and 'Are There Two Evangels?'

 The million-dollar question: why Paul’s Letters?
 Why not study, say, the Sermon on the Mount, or all of Jesus’ miracles?
 Shouldn’t those accounts just blow us away?

-And so, mankind mourns.
+So, mankind mourns.
 Jesus explains some of His miracles, but not all.
 And even then, the context by which these miracles are explained are typically ignored.
 According to many Christian sects and teachers, as well as secular historians/atheists, there is simply no way to know ‘what God means’ in His own word, so we must infer.

 So… what if man’s reasoning is wrong?